openAVproductions/openAV-manual/source/ctlra.rst

 hardware controllers.
 It is designed to allow "techie-musicians" customize and change the mappings from the physical controls to the software in the way that lets them do the coolest and most crazy stuff!

+PS: If you're not a techie musician, check if there is a local computer club, or community who are interested in programming - it is likely that they could help you if you find the mappings too technical.